 \section{Discussion}

 This paper shows that the existence of a CSD map $f$ from $N$ to $N'$ implies interesting relationships between $N$ and $N'$.
 By Theorems 3.4 and 3.5, CSD maps have good functorial properties; the composition of CSD maps is a CSD map, and certain CSD maps can be induced from other CSD maps.
-We have given a construction of a standard cluster-distinct network $ClDis(N)$ such that there is a CSD map from $N$ to $ClDis(N)$.

 By Theorem 4.1, the CSD map implies the existence of a wired lift of $N'$ into $N$.
 Such wired lifts show that some of the structure of $N'$ exists in $N$ as a ``skeleton''.

 Since Darwin, trees have been the primary method to describe phylogenies.
 Now that hybridization and lateral gene transfer have been shown \cite{dag08}, \cite{doo07} to be important biologically, we need to consider other types of networks to be allowed in a useful analysis.
 The true network $N$ containing each individual and all its progeny is the underlying reality, but such a network $N$ is too complicated to allow reconstruction from extant taxa.
 A cartoon of such a network $N$ is shown in Figure 1, in which $N'$ gives a plausible species tree for $N$.
 In this case, $N' = ClDis(N)$.